astudyber/AURA-Framework/README.md

- This project is inspired by 《**Digital Video and HD: Algorithms and Interfaces**》.
+ This project is inspired by *Digital Video and HD: Algorithms and Interfaces*, *Deep Learning*( The Flower Book ), *Linear Algebra Done Right*, etc.